-FREEZE PROTECTION: Provide positive freeze protection for all water systems subject to freezing conditions such as air cooled outdoor chillers, cooling towers, outdoor piping (above ground) etc.
+FREEZE PROTECTION: Provide positive freeze protection for all water systems subject to freezing conditions such as air-cooled outdoor chillers, cooling towers, outdoor piping (above ground) etc.

-The engineer shall provide specifications for thoroughly flushing all HVAC piping before placing in operation.
+The engineer shall provide specifications for thoroughly flushing all HVAC piping before placing it in operation.
 This flushing must be witnessed and verified by the commissioning agent or project engineer (24-hour notice is required).
 This is especially critical for all hydronic systems.
-Hydronic systems shall be connected so as to bypass the units before flushing begins and then flushed and the filters cleaned out at least three (3) times before the units are connected to the system and placed in operation.
-All cooling towers shall be completely cleaned and flushed after all systems are in operation and the site work has been completed.
+Hydronic systems shall be connected so as to bypass the units before flushing begins and then flush and clean the the filters at least three (3) times before the units are connected to the system and placed in operation.
+All cooling towers shall be completely cleaned and flushed after all systems are in operation and the sitework has been completed.